RDFLib/rdflib/README.md

 * [rdflib](https://github.com/RDFLib/rdflib) - the RDFLib core
 * [sparqlwrapper](https://github.com/RDFLib/sparqlwrapper) - a simple Python wrapper around a SPARQL service to remotely execute your queries
-* [pyLODE](https://github.com/RDFLib/pyLODE) - An OWL ontology documentation tool using Python and templating, based on LODE.
+* [pyLODE](https://github.com/RDFLib/pyLODE) - An OWL ontology documentation tool using Python and templating, based on LODE
-* [pyrdfa3](https://github.com/RDFLib/pyrdfa3) - RDFa 1.1 distiller/parser library: can extract RDFa 1.1/1.0 from (X)HTML, SVG, or XML in general.
-* [pymicrodata](https://github.com/RDFLib/pymicrodata) - A module to extract RDF from an HTML5 page annotated with microdata.
-* [pySHACL](https://github.com/RDFLib/pySHACL) - A pure Python module which allows for the validation of RDF graphs against SHACL graphs.
+* [pySHACL](https://github.com/RDFLib/pySHACL) - A pure Python module which allows for the validation of RDF graphs against SHACL graphs
 * [OWL-RL](https://github.com/RDFLib/OWL-RL) - A simple implementation of the OWL2 RL Profile which expands the graph with all possible triples that OWL RL defines.

 Please see the list for all packages/repositories here: